-You can help other healing practitioners with content and communication.
+You can help other healing practitioners with writing for their businesses.
 You’re super qualified for that.
 DUH!
 Now get out there and do it.

 I wrote “HOLY SH*T” in my journal that day.
-Then, I got to work, and the opportunities just started coming to me.
+Then, I got to work, and the opportunities just started coming to me: I was asked to teach writing workshops and do live videos on writing for wellness business owners, which led me to start developing the Wellness Business Writing Academy.
 And here we are.

-Now, I not only help people for a living as a Reiki practitioner, but I also help other holistic healing practitioners and organizations help more people by finding the words to connect with more dream clients.
+Now, I not only help people for a living as a Reiki practitioner, but I also help other practitioners help more people.
 That’s a lot of helping!
 The 9-year-old me is rejoicing.

-I’m so grateful for these gifts, and I’m so happy to serve you.
+I’m so grateful for these gifts, and I’m so happy to share them with you.

 Are you still reading?
 Thank you!
 Here are some other juicy little facts about me: